carsonpadawon/vmc-field-team.github.io/_pages/student-access.md

 Once you have the Horizon client running.

 1. Click the *+* button to add a new connection server.
-2. Enter the connection server name as **workshop.vmc.ninja**
+2. Enter the connection server name as **desktop.vmc.ninja**
 3. You may be prompted to accept an untrusted certificate, please do so.

-You will now have a new Horizon session to connect to named **workshop.vmc.ninja** please click on this connection and you will be presented with a login prompt for the desktop session you will use for the class.
+You will now have a new Horizon session to connect to named **desktop.vmc.ninja** please click on this connection and you will be presented with a login prompt for the desktop session you will use for the class.

 Please use the credentials supplied to you by your Instructors